Traveler’s Checklist: Protect Your Health While You Travel

 Planning helps your road trip skip the bumps in the road.
 Planning helps you avoid turbulence, even once your plane has landed.

 A good first step as you plan your trip is to make sure you have health care that travels with you.
 Whether you’re taking a road trip or catching a plane, you don’t want sickness or injury to be part of your trip.
 Before you start to pack, take steps to be prepared.
-Double check that you have health insurance for travel, so you can get the help you need if something does happen.
+Double check that you have health insurance for where you're going, so you can get the help you need if something does happen.

 Do Your Research